IAmJonoBo/Emperator/docs/explanation/devsecops-supply-chain.md

 ## SBOM discipline and dependency guardrails

-- Generate application SBOMs with `emperor sbom --format cyclonedx --output sbom/app.json` and merge them with base image or infrastructure BOMs to achieve full-stack visibility.
+- Generate application SBOMs with `emperator sbom --format cyclonedx --output sbom/app.json` and merge them with base image or infrastructure BOMs to achieve full-stack visibility.
 - Enforce license allowlists and dependency age thresholds by evaluating SBOM metadata through Rego policies.
 - Feed generated SBOMs into vulnerability scanners such as Dependency-Track or Microsoft Defender for continuous monitoring and alerting.

 ## Provenance and SLSA alignment

-- Emit in-toto attestations via `emperor attest --out provenance/intoto.jsonl`; sign them using Sigstore Cosign or internal PKI to establish a verifiable build record.
+- Emit in-toto attestations via `emperator attest --out provenance/intoto.jsonl`; sign them using Sigstore Cosign or internal PKI to establish a verifiable build record.
 - Attach signed attestations and SBOMs to release artefacts so auditors can confirm the contract version, Emperator build version, and rule set applied.
 - Keep the Project Contract versioned to provide a transparent change log for every standards update.